zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 ## [No Saving in Combat](https://www.nexusmods.com/skyrimspecialedition/mods/29914)

 This mod is very simple.
 It prevents you from saving manually or with F5 while you are in a combat state.
 I have added this mod to this list mostly to curb my save-scumming behaviors.
-I believe that if you suffer from save-scumming as well, this mod can help you to.
+I believe that if you suffer from save-scumming as well, this mod can help you too.
 You can safely disable this mod BEFORE starting a playthrough, but it is NOT advisable to remove it during a playthrough.
 Do so at your own risk!

 ## [Wildcat - Combat of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1368)